Percy Cradock: Early life and education

 Percy Cradock was born on 26 October 1923 in Byers Green, County Durham, to a farming family.
 He was educated at Alderman Wraith Grammar School in Spennymoor in his childhood when he experienced the decline of the local mining industry, influencing him to become a devoted supporter of Labour for a long time.
 He was enlisted in the Royal Air Force during the Second World War, and after that, entered St John's College, Cambridge, being the first ever Cradock to enter university in his family history.

 Cradock studied law and English language at Cambridge.
 His outstanding performance secured him a number of scholarships.
 From Cambridge he also developed his interest in sinology, by appreciating the works of Chinese and Japanese literature translated by Arthur Waley.

-In 1950, he defeated his pro-Conservative opponent, Norman St John-Stevas, to become Chairman of the Cambridge Union Society.
+In 1950, he defeated his pro-Conservative opponent, Norman St John-Stevas, to become President of the Cambridge Union Society.
 He subsequently authored a well-received book of the history of the Society in 1953, covering the period from 1815 to 1939.
 After obtaining the Master of Arts degree, he remained as a law tutor in his alma mater and further obtained an LL.M.
 In 1953, he was admitted to the bar by the Middle Temple.
 In 1982, he was bestowed an honorary fellowship by St John's College.